Colman-Cyber-Internship/httptoolkit-ui/README.md

 This server is runnable standalone as a CLI using [oclif](http://oclif.io), or can be imported into other modules to be run programmatically.
 The available interceptors are defined in [`src/interceptors`](src/interceptors), and some of these also use other services in here, e.g. [`src/cert-check-server.ts`](src/cert-check-server.ts) automatically checks if a certificate is trusted by a browser client, and downloads or installs (depending on the client) the certificate if not.

-Note that the set of interceptors available in HTTP Toolkit depends on both the interceptors available on your server and the interceptors defined in the UI - new interceptors will need to be added to both.
+Note that the set of interceptors available in Pipe depends on both the interceptors available on your server and the interceptors defined in the UI - new interceptors will need to be added to both.

 This server is typically used by users via [httptoolkit-desktop](https://github.com/httptoolkit/httptoolkit-desktop), which builds the server and web UI into an electron application, and starts & stops the server in the background whenever that app is run.
 Each time the desktop app is built, a new electron app is created containing the latest release from this repo.